 As a political sociologist, former university professor, and long-time leader in various grassroots political organizations, I offer 1-2 hour seminars to organizations and groups interested in how Americans think, politics and polarization, the dynamics of citizen (dis-)engagement, fixing democracy, citizen diplomacy in a changing world, and inequality in Washington DC.

-For pricing, please contact me at email@example.com.
+For pricing, please contact me on Linkedin.

 How Americans Think: For better or worse, Americans constitute at once the most voracious consumers, some of the most productive workers, and the electors of arguably still the most powerful and far-reaching government in the world.
 This makes what Americans think and do important in many ways.
 Based on a university course I taught by the same name, this seminar offers a crash course on how Americans think by focusing not on their opinions on passing issues, but on the underlying, more enduring values and frames which structure those opinions.
 We will discuss American concepts of individualism, freedom and equality as well as fundamental issues like the relationship between the individual and community, freedom and equality, citizen and government.
 The seminar explores Americans’ commonalities and differences as well as how Americans compare with other peoples.